bgoonz/BGOONZ_BLOG_2.0/notes/articles/linux-filtering-text.md

 \[ 0.000000\] BIOS-e820: \[mem 0x00000000a5eb0000-0x00000000aaabefff\] usable
 :

-Learn Why [‘less’ is Faster Than ‘more’ Command](https://www.tecmint.com/linux-more-command-and-less-command-examples/) for effective file navigation in Linux.
+Learn Why ['less’ is Faster Than 'more’ Command](https://www.tecmint.com/linux-more-command-and-less-command-examples/) for effective file navigation in Linux.

 That’s all for now, do let us know of any [useful command line tools](https://www.tecmint.com/tag/linux-tricks/) not mentioned here, that act as a text filters in Linux via the comment section below.